 Tip: look at your retirement options

-When you reach your preservation age and decide to retire, you can choose what to do with your super.
+When you've reached your preservation age and decided to retire, you can choose what to do with your super.
 You could:

 - Leave your money in super and make lump-sum withdrawals from time to time